scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 The `sidebar` key is mandatory.
 On each level, you can have three different types of entries: `page`, `blog` or `subsection`.

-`Page` is a leaf of the structure and accepts the following attributes:
+`page` is a leaf of the structure and accepts the following attributes:
 - `title` (optional) - title of the page
 - `page` (mandatory) - path to the file that will represent the page, it can be either html or markdown file to be rendered, there is also the possibility to pass the `directory` path.
 If so, the scaladoc will render the directory and all its content as if there were no `sidebar.yml` basing on its tree structure and index files.

 The `page` property

-`Subsection` accepts nested nodes, these can be either pages or subsections, which allow you to create tree-like navigation.
+`subsection` accepts nested nodes, these can be either pages or subsections, which allow you to create tree-like navigation.
 The attributes are:
 - `title` (optional) - title of the page
 - `index` (optional) - path to the file that will represent the index file of the subsection, it can be either html or markdown file to be rendered
 - `subsection` (mandatory) - nested nodes, can be either pages or subsections

-The `Subsection` can omit `title` or `index`, however not specifying any of these properties disables you from giving the title of the section.
+In `subsection`s, you can omit `title` or `index`, however not specifying any of these properties prevents you from specifying the title of the section.

-The `Blog` is a special node represented by simple entry `- title: Blog` with no other attributes.
+`blog` is a special node represented by simple entry `- title: Blog` with no other attributes.
 All your blog posts will be automatically linked under this section.
 You can read more about the blog [here](blog.md).

 ```
 ├── blog